magnetto90/rareskills-blog-index/README.md

 ## cUSDC V3 (Compound V3) as a non-standard Rebasing Token, CometExt.sol [🔗](https://www.rareskills.io/post/cusdc-v3-compound)
 The Compound V3 contract behaves like a rebasing ERC 20 token.
 A rebasing token is a token which has an algorithmically adjusted supply...

+## Understanding Collateral, Liquidations, and Reserves in Compound V3 [🔗](https://www.rareskills.io/post/compound-finance-liquidation)
+In this chapter we will examine the following topics about Compound V3: collateral valuation absorbing insufficiently collateralized...